 Anita M. Sorensen, special counsel with Foley & Lardner LLP, counsels clients on employment and immigration law and represents their interests in court litigation, administrative hearings, and in other forums.
 She is a member of the firm’s Labor & Employment and Immigration, Nationality & Consular Law Practices.

-As evidence of the scope of her business practice, Ms. Sorensen's extensive practice admissions include the states of Iowa and Wisconsin, U.S. District Courts for the Eastern and Western Districts of Wisconsin, Northern and Southern Districts of Iowa, and the Northern District of Texas, the U.S. Court of Appeals for the Seventh and Eighth Circuits, and the United States Supreme Court.
+As evidence of the scope of her business practice, Anita's extensive practice admissions include the states of Iowa and Wisconsin, U.S. District Courts for the Eastern and Western Districts of Wisconsin, Northern and Southern Districts of Iowa, and the Northern District of Texas, the U.S. Court of Appeals for the Seventh and Eighth Circuits, and the United States Supreme Court.